codeforamerica/promptly/README.md

 5) Setup environment variables

+- Edit .sample_env by replacing <username> with your Postgres username ($USER by default)
+- rename .sample_env .env.

 LandShark requires four env vars: RACK_ENV, TWILIO_NUMBER, TWILIO_SID, and TWILIO_TOKEN.

-There are many ways to do this.
+The easiest way is to use foreman and a .env file in the root directory, but there are many ways to do this.
 Heroku has a good overview <a href="https://devcenter.heroku.com/articles/config-vars">here</a>.
-The easiest way is to use foreman and a .env file in the root directory.
-You can edit .sample_env and rename it to .env.

-*Make sure your .gitignore includes /.env so you don't publicize your secret keys.*
+*Make sure your .gitignore always includes /.env so you don't publicize your secret keys.*

 6) Setup local database
-- Add your Postgres username to config/database.yml ($USER by default)
+- First, add your Postgres username to config/database.yml ($USER by default)

+- Then run:
 ```
 rake db:create
 rake db:migrate